 Feedback from the course attendees has been very positive.
 One attendee described it as ‘a cathartic experience’ and all those involved valued meeting peers to share experiences and build lasting friendships.
 Participants have reported achieving their goals, such as greater independent travel, by using action plans to break their targets down into manageable ambitions.
 Attendees had also found out more about services and equipment available to them, by learning what their peers had found beneficial.

-Feedback from the first peer support group:
+Feedback from peer support participants:

 - ‘The facilitators have been brilliant and helped me a lot’.